-Her research and teaching interests include bioethics and law, disability law, empirical legal studies, health law, law and sociology, private law, and public health law.
-Her scholarship has been published or accepted for publication in the Maryland Law Review, Stanford Technology Law Review, Florida State University Law Review, Yale Law and Policy Review, Yale Journal of Health Policy, Law, and Ethics, Berkeley Journal of African-American Law and Policy, JAMA Internal Medicine, and the Journal of Law, Medicine and Ethics, among others.
+Her research and teaching interests include health law, bioethics and law, disability law, elder law, empirical legal studies, law and sociology, private law, and public health law.
+Her scholarship has been published or accepted for publication in the Maryland Law Review, Journal of Empirical Legal Studies, North Carolina Law Review, Stanford Technology Law Review, Florida State University Law Review, Yale Law and Policy Review, Yale Journal of Health Policy, Law, and Ethics, JAMA Internal Medicine, and the Journal of Law, Medicine and Ethics, among others.

 Prior to earning her J.D., Professor Wright served as a law and social science research fellow at the James E. Rogers College of Law and as a qualitative analyst at the Southwest Institute for Research on Women, both at the University of Arizona.

 End of Life and Autonomy: The Case for Relational Nudges in End-of-Life Decision-Making Law and Policy, 77 MD.
 L. Rev. 1062 (2018).

 Installment Housing Contracts: Presumptively Unconscionable, 18 Berkeley J. Afr.-Am.
 L. & Pol’y 97 (2016).

 Comment, A Case for Randomized, Double-Blinded, Sham-Controlled Class III Medical Device Trials, 34 Yale L. & Pol’y Rev. 199 (2016). https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2759989